spapas/spapas.github.io/content/django-cbv-tutorial.rst

 functional views -- that's what the tutorial recommended then anyway.
 However, slowly in my next projects I started reducing the amount of functional views and embracing CBVs, slowly understanding their usage and usefulness.
-Right now, I more or less use only use CBVs for my views; even if sometimes it seems more work to use a CBV instead of a functional one I know that sometime in the future I'd be glad that I did it since I'll want to re-use some view functionality and CBVs are more or less the only way to have DRY views in Django.
+Right now, I more or less only use CBVs for my views; even if sometimes it seems more work to use a CBV instead of a functional one I know that sometime in the future I'd be glad that I did it since I'll want to re-use some view functionality and CBVs are more or less the only way to have DRY views in Django.

+I've heard various rants about them, mainly that they are too complex and difficult to understand and use, however I believe that they are not really difficult when you start from the basics.
+Even if it is a little work to become comfortable with the CBV logic, when they are used properly they will greatly improve your Django experience so it is definitely worth it.

+Notice
-I've heard various rants about them, mainly that they are too complex and difficult to understand and use, however I believe that they are easy to be understood when you start from the basics and when they are used properly they will greatly improve your Django experience.
-Notice that to properly understand CBVs you must have a good comprehension of how python's (multiple) inheritance and MRO work.
-Yes, this is a rather complex and confusing thing but I'll try to also explain this as good as I can to the first chapter of this article.
+that to properly understand CBVs you must have a good understanding of how Python's (multiple) inheritance and MRO work.
+Yes, this is a rather complex and confusing thing but I'll try to also explain this as good as I can to the first chapter of this article so if you follow along you shouldn't have any problems.

-This guide has three parts:
+This guide has four parts:

 - A gentle introduction to how CBVs are working and to the the problems that do solve.
 For this we'll implement our own simple Custom Class Based View variant and take a look at python's inheritance model.
 - A high level overview of the real Django CBVs using `CBV inspector`_ as our guide.
 - A number of use cases where CBVs can be used to elegantly solve real world problems
+- Describing the usage of some of the previous use cases to a real Django application

+I've implemented an accompanying project to this article which you can find at https://github.com/spapas/cbv-tutorial.
+This project has two separate parts.
+One that is the implementation of the Custom Class Based View variant to see how it is working and the other is the application that contains the usage of the various CBV use cases.

 A gentle introduction to CBVs
 =============================

-In this part of the guide we'll do a gentle introduction to (our own) class based views - along with it we'll introduce some basic concepts of python (multiple) inheritance and how it applies to CBVs.
+In this part of the guide we'll do a gentle introduction to how CBVs work by implementing our own class based views variant - along with it we'll introduce and try to understand some concepts of  python (multiple) inheritance and how it applies to CBVs.

 Before continuing, let's talk about the concept of the "view" in Django:
+Django is considered an MVT (Model View Template) framework - the View as conceived by Django is not the same as the MVC-View.
+A Django View is more or less a way to define the data that the Template (which is cloased to the MVC-View) will display, so the Django View (with the help of the Django Framework) is similar to the MVC-Controller.

-Traditionally, a view in Django is a normal python function that takes a single parameter, the request_ object and must return a response_ object (notice that if the view takes request parameters for example the id of an object to be edited they will also be passed to the function).
+In any case, traditionally a view in Django is a normal python function that takes a single parameter, the request_ object and must return a response_ object (notice that if the view uses request parameters for example the id of an object to be edited they will also be passed to the function).
 The responsibility of the view function is to properly parse the request parameters and construct the response object - as can be understood there is a lot of work that need to be